nunziap90/ID2-2015/0_testi/LorellaCamellina_CloseReadings/4-reference-2.md

 ![hover](http://i.imgur.com/qmUS1ZI.jpg?1)

-I never really thought about how a device like this could be usefull.
-It reveals the importance of background noise while working.
 Basically, ground noise, within certain terms, helps keeping attention high.
 On the other hand, we need a volume level that preserves our concentration.
 The perfect solution can be achieved working on the relation between general sound level and distracting noises levels.
 Using CIID's words:

 > _"distracting noises are not loud on an absolute scale, they are loud relative to the average sound level.
 If that level is increased, undesirable sounds have to be much louder for them to be distracting"_